snl-dakota/dakota/docs-sphinx/source/usingdakotagui/Introduction.rst

  - :ref:`Use the Dakota Examples Search dialog.<gui-examples-main>`

-- I already have a Dakota study.
+- I already have a Dakota study ready to run.
 How do I import it into the GUI?

  - :ref:`Use basic file importing functionality.<gui-eclipse-file_import>`
  - :ref:`If the input file has outdated syntax, use the "Dakota Order Input Utility" context menu tool.<gui-context-tools-order-input-util>`

+- I don't have a Dakota study, but I have a simulation model / black-box model / analysis driver.
+How do I create a new Dakota study for it?

+ - :ref:`Step 1.
+Read the strategy overview.<couplingtosimulations-main>`
+ - :ref:`Step 2.
+Create inputs and outputs for your simulation model in the GUI.<bmf-main>`
+ - :ref:`Step 3.
+Create a new Next-Gen Workflow using the Workflow-Based Dakota Driver wizard.<wizards-newworkflowdriver-main>`
+ - :ref:`Step 4.
+Design a workflow that will execute your simulation model.<gui-nestedworkflowtutorial-main>`
+ - :ref:`Step 5.
+Create a new Dakota study using the Dakota Study Wizard, providing your workflow as the analysis driver.<wizards-newdakotastudy>`
+ - :ref:`Step 6.
+Create an outer wrapper workflow that will run Dakota.<wizards-newwrapperworkflow-main>`

+- I already have a driver script for my Dakota study.
+How do I get Dakota GUI to acknowledge it?

+ - :ref:`Use the "Recognize as Analysis Driver" context menu tool.<gui-context-tools-recognize-driver>`

 - I already have a Dakota study, but I just want to change one block.